pine-forest/boring/README.md

 :book: textbook: COMPLEX ANALYSIS by Elias M. Stein & Rami Shakarchi

+proof of theorems and propositions, solution of some exercises

 - learn new mathematics, complex analysis
 - practice my English to write
 - and so on